 When all Education coursework is completed, students seeking state certification are eligible to do their senior teaching through Holy Family University by taking EDSUN 402/404 (15 credits).
 A consortium agreement allows Bryn Athyn College students to attend Holy Family on a full-time basis for either the Fall or Spring semester.
 Students must complete a consortium agreement form, available from Bryn Athyn College's Financial Aid Office, in order to participate.
-This form must be completed and returned to the Financial Aid Office at least two weeks before the Holy Family tuition fees are due for the term.
+This form must be completed and returned to the Financial Aid Office prior to the start of the student's coursework at Holy Family.

-Students will pay Holy Family University tuition and fees for that semester (\$14,228 in 2014-15).
+Students will pay Holy Family University tuition and fees for that semester (\$14,584 in 2015-16).
 Bryn Athyn College will submit payment to Holy Family on the student's behalf, and the student will then be billed for the Holy Family fees via their Bryn Athyn College student fee account.
 Any financial aid for which the student is eligible may be applied to these fees.
 Students are responsible to pay amounts not covered by financial aid.